Rimsha-Bashir/machine-learning-zoomcamp/module-8/notes.md

 ## 8.5 Transfer Learning

+Transfer learning is when you take a model (Model A) that has already been trained on a large, general dataset, and reuse part or all of it to help train a new model (Model B) on a smaller or more specific dataset.

+Here, we're using the trained layers of convolutional networks for the dense layers.

 input -> conv layers -> vector rep -> dense layers -> prediction

 `conv layers + vector rep` are already trained on imagenet and they're more or less generic so we don't need to change them.